chmouel/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

     secret-github-app-scope-extra-repos: "owner2/project2, owner3/project3"
   ```

-### Scoping the GitHub token using Repository level configuration

-You can use the `Repository` custom resource to scope the generated GitHub token to a list of repositories.
-The repositories can be public or private, but must reside in the same namespace as the repository with which the `Repository` resource is associated.

-Set the `github_app_token_scope_repos` spec configuration within the `Repository` custom resource, as in the following example:
+### Repository-Specific Token Scope

+If you want to scope the token to extra repositories just for a particular `Repository CR`, you can use the `github_app_token_scope_repos` setting in the `Repository` spec.
+These extra repos must be in the *same* namespace as the Repository CR itself.

+Here's how to do it:

   ```yaml
   apiVersion: "pipelinesascode.tekton.dev/v1alpha1"